webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 Every user of a webxdc application must get a different `selfAddr`.
 The `selfAddr` must be the same if the webxdc is started again later for the same user, on the same or on a different device.
-The same user opening a different webxdc application, however, MUST have a different `selfAddr`.
+The same user opening a different webxdc application, however, SHOULD have a different `selfAddr` to avoid linkability between apps: even if a web app manipulates users to share `selfAddr` values via copy+paste to another web app, addresses between the two web apps should not be linkable.

 Note that `selfAddr`

 - has no meaning outside the webxdc application,

-- should not be shown in the user interface of the webxdc application,
+- should not be shown in the user interface of the webxdc application (use `selfName` instead).

-- is not linkable to addresses in other webxdc apps: even if a web app manipulates users to share addresses via copy+paste with another web app, addresses between the two web apps can not be correlated.

 ## Example using selfAddr and selfName